 Any disruption in the flow of income, like illness or job loss, will make it very difficult to keep or get back on track with a Chapter 13 repayment plan.
 Children are born or their needs change (you can go from pregnancy to school tuition in five years).
 Marriages begin and end.
 It's hard to go five years without credit, major car repairs, replacement of an appliance, insurance deductibles, emergency travel or even a vacation.
 Many of these items can be built into a Chapter 13 budget, but there's really no room for savings.
 Creditors don't like it when you hold back money that you could be paying to them.

 As a subset, I'd have to add that flavor of a client who just gets tired and wants out.
 Again, this is a function of time as much as anything else.
-Five years of fighting even the good fight is exhausting.
+Five years of fighting even the good fight are exhausting.
 Many clients decide that it's just not worth it, especially if they filed Chapter 13 to save an asset like a house.

 Filing Without an Attorney

 According to the Administrative Office of the US Courts, about nine percent (9%) of bankruptcy cases are filed by debtors pro se (meaning on their own, without attorney assistance.)
-See Pro Se Bankruptcy Filings Growing Faster Than Other Bankruptcy Relief.
+Also, see Pro Se Bankruptcy Filings Growing Faster Than Other Bankruptcy Relief.

 This is borne out in a study conducted by the Bankruptcy Court for the Central District of California.
 The Central District has a particular interest in this issue because it has more pro se filers than any other district in the country.
 The 2011 study found that approximately 60.9% of pro se Chapter 7 filers obtained a discharge (compared with 94.5% of those represented by an attorney).
 Less than 3% of those filing Chapter 13 pro se were able to get their repayment plans confirmed (compared with 69.1% of those represented by an attorney).

 In all honesty, perhaps this article should be titled, "Why Do So Many Chapter 13s get dismissed?"
 Because there are legitimate strategic reasons to leave Chapter 13 before the payments are completed.